Arts and Culture

 Project Objectives

-Calgary Public Library is excited to provide permanent Indigenous art installation opportunities in three Library locations: Louise Riley Library, Bowness Library, and Southwood Library.
+The Calgary Public Library is excited to provide permanent Indigenous art installation opportunity in the Library location: Southwood Library.
 This call is for artists or artist teams to create a concept or artwork as a finished final installation.

 The main objectives for the Calgary Public Library Indigenous Placemaking commissions are: